eflautt/ga-data-science/lessons/lesson-05/readme.md

 When a colleague wants to implement our change, they can use a command called `git pull`.

-> Instructor Note: draw this new connection on the board
+> Instructor Note: _Draw this new connection on the board._

 Ok!
 That was a lot of material.
 Let's reveiw.